 “Zebrafish are vertebrates just like humans are vertebrates,” Tanguay explains.
 “In early development, as we develop from a single cell into a complex organism, the process by which a human does that is almost exactly the same as in zebrafish.
 So when we are asking if a compound could be hazardous to human development, we obviously can’t do those studies in humans, but we can do them using zebrafish.”
 These small fish open a big window into human health.

 Since the 1980s, scientists have been working to understand the impact of these contaminants on human health.
-Tanguay and his team have sought to understand the mechanisms by which chemistry interacts with biology.
+Tanguay and her team have sought to understand the mechanisms by which chemistry interacts with biology.

 “Our lab is trying to figure out what is it about the structure of the chemical that makes it safe or unsafe,” Tanguay adds.
 “Just because there are hundreds of thousands of compounds in the environment, doesn’t mean they are all dangerous.
 In order for a chemical to be dangerous, it has to have the ability to interact with an organism in a way to cause harm.”